SnapperTT/lzz-bin/README.md

 For the current source for version 3, see [the official repo](https://github.com/mjspncr/lzz3).

 For lzz2 source, see [this mirror](https://github.com/driedfruit/lzz).
+Alternatively, I have provided the source from the old website via the wayback machine.

+lzz is a 64 linux executable compiled with `g++ -O3 -s --std=c++11 lzz_2_8_2_src_gen/*.cpp -o lzz` lzz32 is the original binary from the website lzz.exe is the original executable from the website

 # Lzz: The Lazy C++ Programmer's Tool
 Lzz is a tool that automates many onerous C++ programming tasks.
 It can save you a lot of time and make coding more enjoyable.
 Given a sequence of declarations Lzz will generate your header and source files.
 For example, given the following code: